phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

 Next, |eco| reports a fully specified configuration file to the screen.
 It's always good to look this over to make sure |eco| is configured as you expect.
-After the config output, you should see a series of warning message alerting you to the fact that |eco| is recoding some polyallelic sites to biallelic, and also ignoring some sites that lack data from at least one population.
+After the config output, you should see a series of warning messages alerting you to the fact that |eco| is recoding some polyallelic sites to biallelic, and also ignoring some sites that lack data from at least one population.
-Without using the ``--relax-triallelic-sites --relax-missing-sites`` options these warnings would have been errors that stopped |eco| from running.
+Without using the ``--relax-triallelic-sites`` and  ``--relax-missing-sites`` options these warnings would have been errors that stopped |eco| from running.
 Always look over these warnings to make sure |eco| is not removing or recoding anything you didn't expect.